Is a nonviolent world possible?

 Self-realization

 In the Advaita-Vedanta tradition, (jiv-)Atman (the individual soul) and Brahman (the world soul and source of all existence) are not separate, they form a non-duality.
-This means that we have potentially access to all other living beings through our Self (Jiv-Atman).
+This means we have potential access to all other living beings through our Self (Jiv-Atman).
 But most of the time this access is blocked by identifications of the small self (ego).
 Avidya (lit.: non-wisdom) refers to the identification (Asmita) with thoughts, desires, ideologies, social roles, and other conditionings.
 By rejecting one limiting paradigm after the other, one illusion after the other, one conditioning after the other, we become permeable to the all-connecting energy of the world soul.
 Sometimes this happens spontaneously when we empathize with another living being.

 According to Marshall B. Rosenberg, nothing less than unconditional love enables us to connect with others when we are truly present and compassionate with them.
 This is possible even when we have very different worldviews, even when we are on opposite sides of a bloody conflict.